 Events Leading to DNA Cross-linking by Mitomycin C

 Mitomycin C is a highly active anticancer and antibacterial agent due to its ability to form interstrand DNA cross-links.
-Although the reduction of the aminobenzoquinone of the mitomycins can lead to the generation of destructive super oxide radicals, hydrogen peroxide, and hydroxy radicals which cause single strand breakage,19-21 the cytotoxic event leading to cellular death is actually the formation of interstrand DNA cross-links.22 Interstrand cross-links impede the replication fork and thereby halt replication of the DNA, ultimately resulting in cell death.23 These cross-links result in thermally stable double stranded DNA that “spontaneously” reanneals under denaturing conditions.
-However, mitomycin C does not react with purified DNA until it has been activated with a reducing enzyme or chemical reductants via a 2 electron reduction or two 1 electron reductions.22-25 Once the mitomycin is reduced, a mechanistic cascade initially proposed by Iyer and Szybalski is started that ultimately leads to a metabolite capable of cross-linking DNA (Scheme 1-2).24 Initial 2 electron reduction of 3 leads to the hydroquinone leucomitomycin 9.
+Although the reduction of the aminobenzoquinone of the mitomycins can lead to the generation of destructive super oxide radicals, hydrogen peroxide, and hydroxy radicals, which cause single strand breakage,19-21 the cytotoxic event leading to cellular death is actually the formation of interstrand DNA cross-links.22 Interstrand cross-links impede the replication fork and thereby halt replication of the DNA, ultimately resulting in cell death.23 These cross-links result in thermally stable double stranded DNA that “spontaneously” reanneals under denaturing conditions.
+However, mitomycin C does not react with purified DNA until it has been activated with a reducing enzyme or chemical reductants via a two-electron reduction or two one-electron reductions.22-25 Once the mitomycin is reduced, a mechanistic cascade initially proposed by Iyer and Szybalski is started that ultimately leads to a metabolite capable of cross-linking DNA (Scheme 1-2).24 Initial 2 electron reduction of 3 leads to the hydroquinone leucomitomycin 9.
 Loss of the angular methoxy group followed by tautomerization to the indole forms the leucoaziridinomitosene 10 (so named due to loss of the methanol from C(9) and C(9a)).4a,24,26 In metabolite 10, the two latent electrophilic sites of 3, the aziridine and C(10) carbamate,26 are activated for heterolysis.

 It has been shown that the C(1) position is the first reactive site27 and derivatives without the aziridine present do not retain the described DNA alkylating activity.28 Ring opening of the aziridine ring is facilitated by release of ring strain and stabilization of the resulting “benzylic” carbocation at C(1) in the quinone methide 11.26 Once the alkylation at C(1) of 11 occurs, the C(10) carbamate is displaced in an SN1 manner by the indole nitrogen lone pair.29,30 The second alkylation event can then occur at C(10).
 Cross-linking of DNA occurs when an appropriately positioned deoxynucleoside of one DNA strand alkylates at C(1) followed by attack at C(10) by a deoxynucleoside on the complementary strand.
 Thus, the two electrophilic sites at C(1) and C(10) of 3 are essential for cross-linking activity.